-Indemnity Insurance for Veterinary Locums
+Indemnity Insurance for Locum Vets.

+Do Locum Vets need Indemnity Insurance?
 We strongly recommend, that wherever possible, you obtain your own personal professional indemnity insurance.
 This works out at around 1-2 days’ locum fees per year.

-- The locum is often replacing a current member of staff for a set period.
+There are two potential shortfalls with relying of the practice’s insurance.
+The locum is often replacing a current member of staff for a set period.
 When the locum becomes the named person, the original staff member is not fully covered.
 This could be a problem for the practice in the event that a claim of negligence is brought against the staff member on leave, while they are away, and the main cover has been switched to the locum.

 Whenever you undertake a locum position, it is important that you confirm that you have insurance cover, or where necessary, it has been arranged for you by the practice.